Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

 \subsubsection{Counterfactuals}

-I use the model to study three distinct counterfactuals related to the trends discussed in Section \ref{evidence}.
-As discussed in the introduction, I am interested in understanding how the interplay between a changing production network and increasing inventories shapes output volatility.
+I use the model to study three distinct counterfactuals related to the trends discussed in the introduction.
+The goal is to disentangle the roles of i) increasing supply chain length, ii) stronger demand diversification, iii) rising inventories, and iv) the interplay between these trends in generating output volatility.
 These results speak directly to the policy debate on supply chain fragility and the potential need for reshoring.

-First, I am interested in isolating the effect of having longer supply chains for a given level of inventories.
-To do so, I replace the network in 2000 with the one in 2014.
-As discussed in Section \ref{evidence}, these networks have two salient differences: i) the concentration of sales shares decreased; ii) the average distance from consumers increased.
-Consequently, one should expect that, fixing the variance of destination-specific shocks $\eta_j$, lower sales share concentration implies more diversification and, therefore, lower variance in the demand shocks $\eta^r_i$ that each industry faces.
+To isolate the effect of longer supply chains, I compare the model moments under the network in 2000 and the one in 2014.
+As discussed earlier, these networks have two salient differences: i) the concentration of sales shares decreased; ii) the average distance from consumers increased.
+Consequently, one should expect that, fixing the variance of destination-specific shocks $\eta_j$, lower sales share concentration implies more diversification and, therefore, lower variance of demand shocks $\eta^r_i$ that each industry faces.
 Secondly, the higher distance from consumption should reinforce the inventory amplification channel, thereby increasing the relative volatility of output to demand.
 I exploit the structure of the model to separate these effects.
 In a single destination model, there is no notion of heterogeneous demand exposure; hence, in such a context, changing the network from the 2000 to the 2014 I-O matrix only increases the length of production chains.
 Instead, the same counterfactual in the multiple destination model has both forces operating simultaneously.
+Comparing the results under these two settings allows me to separate the effect of longer chains from that of higher diversification.

-The second counterfactual, motivated by the recent trends in the inventory-to-sales ratio discussed in Section \ref{evidence}, consists of a 25\% increase in inventories, holding fixed supply chain structure.
+The second counterfactual, motivated by the recent trends in the inventory-to-sales shown by \cite{carrerasvalle}, consists of a 25\% increase in inventories, holding fixed supply chain structure.
 Intuitively, this should increase the output response for a given change in demand.